American Bicycle Association: 2020's

-Other organizations
+Similar organizations

 The American Bicycle Motocross Association (ABMXA) operated from late 1974 to early 1976.
 An American Bicycle Association was created in January 1975 by Bob Bailey, but went bankrupt by December 1975 with only 20 paid members.
 In 1978, the National Bicycle Association (NBA) had 50 tracks and 5,000 racers.
 BMX Actions boycotted the NBA during the 1980 season.
 In 1978, the National Bicycle League (NBL) had 18 tracks and about 4,100 riders; it was the sport's first sanctioning body.
 Other BMX organizations included: